Amazon GuardDuty: Deep dive

 It uses threat intelligence feeds, such as lists of malicious IP addresses and domains, and machine learning to identify unexpected and potentially unauthorized and malicious activity within your AWS environment.

-Enabling this service is a MUST and a quick win to improve your security posture.
+and a quick win to improve your security posture.
 With one-click Amazon GuardDuty reduces risk using intelligent and continuous threat detection of your AWS accounts, data, and workloads.

+1.1.
 Getting started

-GuardDuty is a Regional service, meaning any of the configuration procedures you follow must be repeated in each region that you want to monitor with GuardDuty.
-AWS highly recommend that you enable GuardDuty in all supported AWS Regions.
+AWS highly recommends that you enable GuardDuty in all supported AWS Regions.
 This enables GuardDuty to generate findings about unauthorized or unusual activity even in Regions that you are not actively using.

 The first step to using GuardDuty is to enable it in your account.
 Once enabled, GuardDuty will immediately begin to monitor for security threats in the current region.

+1.2.
 Multi-account environment

 When you use GuardDuty with AWS Organizations, you can designate any account within the organization to be the GuardDuty delegated administrator.
 Only the organization management account can designate GuardDuty delegated administrators.